Your browser is in Compatibility Mode, which, ironically enough, is incompatible with our website.

 Defensive advertising campaigns should also be a priority when beginning your digital ads strategy because they're typically associated with the bottom of the leasing funnel, where we know most lead conversions occur.
 That's why there's nothing more detrimental to your marketing and leasing efforts than when a competitor outbids you with your name or specific keywords in Google to take away your hard-earned leads because you weren't utilizing defensive campaigns.

 It's common for competing properties in a shared marketplace to purposefully try to swipe prospects away from other communities by aggressively taking over their search engine presence.
 Say Property A is targeting the name of Property B, who isn't running defensive ads.
-When a prospect searches for Property B by name in Google, an ad for Property A appears at the top of the search engine results page.
+When a prospect searches for Property B by name in Google, an advertisement for Property A appears at the top of the search engine results page.
 Not only does this create a negative impression of your community because you're not at the top of search results for your name, but it also makes it more likely that the prospect will seek more information about that other property instead.

 Now, say Property A is targeting the name of Property B, who is running defensive campaigns.
 In this circumstance, the search engine's algorithms will know to show the ad for Property B when a prospect searches for it by name.
 Why?
 Google's business model relies on its advertising platform to serve users with the most relevant ads.

-And here's the other bonus: defensive ads targeting your name and keywords specific to your apartments will always be very relevant to searchers actively looking for you.
+And here's the other bonus: defensive ads targeting your name and keywords specific to your apartments will always be relevant to searchers actively looking for you.
 That means defensive campaigns are affordable to run year-round for every community.

 Remarketing campaigns are a commonly used tactic by internet marketers that target digital display ads toward individuals who have already visited and taken action on their website.
+Historically, remarketing campaigns have had a profound psychological effect on apartment searchers by keeping your community's top of mind throughout their decision-making process.
+But as Google and other online advertising platforms move away from using third-party cookies, remarketing campaigns will be the most negatively impacted.
+Their effectiveness going forward is all but eliminated.

 You could include additional community-specific keywords like pet-friendly, pool, gym, one bedroom, and luxury (or you could target keywords relevant to competing properties nearby, which can be beneficial if they're not using defensive campaigns!).
 The possibilities here are endless; you must consider how someone may search online for an apartment community like yours.